-- (1) days are class days and are defined as days when the COPH is open for academic/administrative activities . - (2) Faculty is the faculty identified in the complaint - (3) Student is the complainant. - (4) Department Chair is the chair of the involved faculty's primary department
+- (1) days are class days and are defined academic/administrative activities. - (2) Faculty is the faculty identified in the complaint - (3) Student is the complainant. - (4) Department Chair is the chair of the involved faculty's primary department

 TRANSFER OF CREDIT